fongap/ai-gateway/README_EN.md

 - Terminal error responses carry `x-should-retry: false` (429/503 excluded — those stay retryable via Retry-After) so Codex / Claude clients do not blind-retry a request that could re-execute a tool.
 - HTTPS-only upstreams by default; `redirect: 'manual'`.
 - Credentials never appear in responses, logs or diagnostics.
 - Use Cloudflare WAF / Rate Limiting rules for platform-level protection.
+Optionally bind a Cloudflare Rate Limiting binding as `QUOTA_RATE_LIMITER` for **per-location (per-PoP)** distributed shaping — note it counts per Cloudflare location, is permissive, and is **not** a strict global/account quota; exact per-node counts remain the job of local `limits.rpm` (hard mode).

 See [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md) for internals and [benchmark/benchmark.mjs](benchmark/benchmark.mjs) for measuring gateway overhead.